 - When the bottles come out the other end, they contain almost no living microbial content and have a shelf life of about 30-45 days, unlike raw juice, which normally has a shelf life of 3-5 days.
 The two major advantages are a safer juice product and the ability for retail stores to keep the juice on their shelves for much longer without it doesn’t go well.
-Aside from these advantages, it is FDA law that juice must go through cold pasteurization or heat pasteurization before distributing it wholesale to resellers.
+Aside from these advantages, it is FDA law that juice must go through cold or heat pasteurization before distributing it wholesale to resellers.
 This process is not required if the maker sells directly to the consumer.

 - Cold pasteurization has enabled cold-pressed juice companies to distribute their juice throughout the country without sacrificing too many of the juice’s desired qualities.
-The taste, color, texture, and nutrient content of the juice are superior to heat pasteurized juice.
+The taste, color, texture, and nutrient content of the juice are superior to heat-pasteurized juice.
 The shelf life is significantly extended (although not as long as heat pasteurization).

-Cold pasteurization ensures that the juice is not harmed by the heat of any kind, ensuring that it is all good, not bad.
+Cold pasteurization ensures that the juice is not harmed by heat of any kind, ensuring that it is all good, not bad.
 It’s no surprise that this method has branched out from cold-pressed juices and is now used on everything from probiotic shots to cold-brew coffee lattes.
 It is recognized as a natural and eco-friendly technology that eliminates the need for preservatives and other additives that extend shelf life.
-Tan Do Beverage offers a wide variety of fruit drinks and coffee with many unique flavors from Vietnam with delicate design, nice packaging.
+Tan Do Beverage offers a wide variety of fruit drinks and coffee with many unique flavors from Vietnam with delicate designs and nice packaging.
 Contact us if you want to buy.